MohamedLamineF/Relational-Database-Certification-FreeCodeCamp/Courses/Learn Bash Scripting by Building Five Programs/README.md

-To fix the table of contents in Markdown, make sure that the anchor links match the actual section titles.
-Here’s the corrected version:

----

 ## Learn Bash Scripting by Building Five Programs

 This freeCodeCamp course is designed to introduce you to the basics of Bash scripting by guiding you through the creation of five programs.